jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-18-commuting-is-wage-theft.markdown

 feel that workers should be appropriately compensated for all time provided to their employers and that this commute time falls inside and adjecent to the "off the clock violations" bucket of wage theft.
-That being said, a knee jerk, reactionary solution to this could inadvertently hurt the work by stripping some freedom of choosing where we live.
-Some people willingly move to the county and continue commuting to the office in town, and some of those folks would face losing their jobs.
+That being said, a knee jerk, reactionary solution to this could inadvertently hurt the worker by stripping some freedom of choosing where we live.
+Some people willingly move to the country and continue commuting to the office in town, and some of those folks would face losing their jobs.
 A solution that isn't well discussed or thought out could add another shackle to the worker, tieing them closer to the employer.

 All this is speculation, not founded in any research.
 Maybe these fears are